abalkin/kcc/README.md

 # k7 tutorial
-Dennis Shasha

-Since 1992, Arthur Whitney, the principial designer and architect of a computer language called `k`, provided an elite worldwide community of highly skilled programmers with a unique integrated platform for creating high performance applications for financial and other data-intensive applications.
+Since 1992, Arthur Whitney, the principial designer and architect of a computer language called `k`, provided a small worldwide community of highly skilled programmers with a unique integrated platform for creating high performance applications for financial and other data-intensive applications.